EsezaKironde/wastewater_project/README.md

 WASTEWATER PROJECT

+*Please download wastewater dataset onto data/ directory for this code to work*

 Dataset: NWSS Public SARS-CoV-2 Wastewater Data

 This dataset from the National Wastewater Surveillance System tracks SARS-CoV-2 concentrations in wastewater across the US.
 Updated daily, it contains metrics like 15-day percent changes and historical percentiles that help public health officials monitor COVID-19 community spread through wastewater analysis.